 Before you send money to loved ones or colleagues in Russia, it’s important to research all of your options.
 Though you may be most familiar with your bank, expanding your search to include online money transfer specialists may save you money and time.

-How to send money to Russia
+How to transfer money to Russia online

 Sending money to Russia video explanation